clubfly/nodejs_transaction_sample/README.md

   rollback.js            -> Implement cancel data transaction
   transaction.js         -> Implement data controller management
   user.js                -> Url routes logic module

 ---------------------------------------------------------------------------------
-Notice List:
+<h3>Notice List:</h3>
-  a. while recovering data, please stop trade_transaction.js first.
+  * a. while recovering data, please stop trade_transaction.js first.
-  b. if you wanna recover data, do command onderline:
+  * b. if you wanna recover data, do command onderline:
-     1. cd  your project_path/routes/
+    * 1. cd  your project_path/routes/
-     2. use command -> node recovery_committed.js
+    * 2. use command -> node recovery_committed.js
-     3. use command -> node recovery_pendding.js
+    * 3. use command -> node recovery_pendding.js
-     4. checkout recovering data in mongodb.
+    * 4. checkout recovering data in mongodb.
-  c. mongod instance has journaling enabled to ensure that your data is always in a recoverable state
-     in the event of an unclean mongod shutdown.
+  * c. mongod instance has journaling enabled to ensure that your data is always in a recoverable state in the event of an unclean mongod shutdown.